roytanck/rt-plugin-report/README.txt

 == Changelog ==

+= 1.8 (2020-08.15)
+* Add column with direct edit link, file created, file modified
+* display tested up to and min php version read from local plugin (for those not having a wordpress site or being disabled on wp site

 = 1.7 (2020-04-03) =
 * Adds column sorting (props @zodiac1978)
 * Replaces the Excel export with a more robust CSV export function